Descanonge/clementhaeck.com/index.md

                 <td>
                     Check out my <a
                                      href="http://gitlab.in2p3.fr/clement.haeck">gitlab
-                                     account</a> for more work related projects.
+                                     account</a>, this is where I keep my work projects.
                 </td>
             </tr>